-Characteres of the nativity scene
+Characters of the nativity scene

 Along the path, we met dozens of different characters and workshops.
 Blacksmiths, carpenters, woodworkers, sheep, and ponies.
 There were employees minting new coins.
 The potter was making ceramic creations to sell at the local art fair.

 A baker was preparing fragrant fresh bread while other people in costume were roasting chestnuts.
 The innkeeper poured hot sweet wine for his visitors.
-Shepherds let you tasted fresh cheese while older women span the wool and cotton, weaving nets, and creating clogs.
+Shepherds let you taste fresh cheese while older women span the wool and cotton, weaving nets, and creating clogs.

 There was also a fortune-teller and Edoardo could not resist asking her to read cards for him.
 I have to say that she guessed completely right.

 There were also troops of Ancient Roman guards walking along the streets hunting for children to bring to Herod the Great.
-The King was sitting on the terrace in the highest point of the village with a view over the foggy valley.
+The King was sitting on the terrace at the highest point of the village with a view over the foggy valley.
 As the “Gospel according to Matthew” says about the Massacre of the Innocents, Herod was ready to kill every single kid to find baby Jesus.

-The Grotto of the nativity
+The Grotto of the Nativity

 Is there a better place than a real cave to host the ox, the little donkey, Joseph, Mary, and baby Jesus?
-I guess no. That’s why I think there is no better place than Equi Terme with its karst complex of grottos to host a nativity scene.
+I guess not.
+That’s why I think there is no better place than Equi Terme with its karst complex of grottos to host a nativity scene.
 The big cave is just outside of the village, along the creek.
 Cross the wooden bridge and you will be at the entrance.

 Fortunately, fog and humidity did not obstruct the view.
 Actually, they create a suggestive and magic atmosphere in the area.
 It was quite cold outside and entering the grotto a pleasant and warm heat embraced us.
-The little Jesus was sleeping in Mary’s arms while Joseph sat on the other side of the crib.
+Little Jesus was sleeping in Mary’s arms while Joseph sat on the other side of the crib.